 Features of KEEL

-- The user interface of KEEL is simple in visual, yet it provides all the navigational power required to manage the software effectively.
+- The user interface of KEEL is simple visually, yet it provides all the navigational power required to manage the software effectively.

 - It comes with a pre-built set of extensive evolutionary algorithms to predict models, preprocessing methods, and postprocessing procedures.